| Title: | Bayesian multi-response Mendelian randomisation |

 For details regarding the simulated scenario, see details in Zuber et al. (2023)

-3D array (IVs times responses times replicates) of the simulated (summary-level) regression coefficients of the
+betaHat_Y 3D array (IVs times responses times replicates) of the simulated (summary-level) regression coefficients

-3D array (IVs times exposures times replicates) of the simulated (summary-level) regression coefficients of the
+betaHat_X 3D array (IVs times exposures times replicates) of the simulated (summary-level) regression coefficients

 and the mediator

-thetaSparsness, heritY, rhoY, betaXRange, heritX, rhoX, undirectedA, thetaA, thetaM, thetaUY, thetaUX, std, seed)
+thetaSparsness, heritY, rhoY, betaHatRange_X, heritX, rhoX, undirectedA, thetaA, thetaM, thetaUY, thetaUX, seed)

 Simulator to generate multiple responses and multiple exposures two-sample summary-level data with confounding and pleiotropic effects